mrenyard/RAMP/www/assets/func/docs/intro.md

 FUNC.js - Frontend Utilities for Networked Client
 ==================================================

-**Writen originaly to complement The RAMP platform with fountend interactive, immersive and dynamic content, throught the use of The RAMPs serverside Hijax centric Platform.
+**Written originally to complement The RAMP platform with frontend interactive, immersive and dynamic content, through the use of The RAMP's serverside Hijax-centric Platform.
 FUNC.js brings a range of Javascript (ECMAScript) modules that are capable of enhancing your web DOM.**

- * @author Matt Renyard (renyard.m@gmail.com)
+ * @author Matt Renyard (twitter: @mrenyard)
  * @package func.core

 GETTING STARTED WITH FUNC
 --------------------------------------------------

-To use FUNC simple place the package folder (func) within the root of your web directory, most commonly within an 'assets' folder.
+To use FUNC simply place the package folder (func) within the root of your web directory, most commonly within an 'assets' folder.
 ```